The Website Development Process Model

-The Web Site Development Process Model illustrates the six general phases for developing a Web site: defining the client's scope and expectations; through the Web team's strategies for assigning completion requirements; and, finally, delivering the product to the client and establishing maintenance protocols.
+illustrates the six general phases for developing a Web site, such as defining the client's scope and expectations.
+Through the Web team's strategies for assigning completion requirements and delivering the product to the client and establishing maintenance protocols.

 But let us get back to the question originally posed when you were introduced to this model: